alavijay/Snipe-It/README.md

-# Setup
+# Setup for the first time

-add .env file as per env.template and fill the required info

 ```sh
 npm i